 - Increased blood pressure

-These symptoms may fade over time or may manifest more or less strongly depending on the person.
+These symptoms may fade over time or vary in intensity depending on the person.
 This can cause some people to never seek professional help after a traumatic experience.
-But they often return unexpectedly in response to triggers or episodes, or they cause changes in behavior patterns as the affected individual tries to adjust to life after living through traumatic events.
-In the long run, trauma can result in the development of mental health concerns — including diagnosable mental health disorders — and of self-defeating behaviors that arise as coping mechanisms.
+However, the effects of trauma often return unexpectedly in response to triggers or episodes, or they cause changes in our behavioral patterns.
+In the long run, unresolved trauma can result in the development of mental health concerns and give rise to self-defeating behaviors such as substance use, disordered eating or self-harm that we use as coping mechanisms.